jurruh/blog/blog/2021-02-23-restart-docker-container-on-image-change.md

 While the new image is available on DockerHub there is still a container running containing the old version.
 Normally I would go to the server where the container is running and perform a manual `docker pull` command and spin up a new container.
 I hated doing this manual step and automated it:

 :point_right: The people from [containrrr.dev](https://containrrr.dev/) made a simple to use piece of software called watchtower.
-This detects if the image of a container is changes and if so the image is pulled and the container is restarted.
+This detects when the image of a container changes.
+When that happens the changed image is pulled and the container will be restarted.
 Watchtower can be started as an individual Docker container with the following command:
 ```shell
 docker run -d \
   --name watchtower \